Jordan Santos

 On this page

 Jordan has a rapidly growing criminal practice.
-His experience encompasses both prosecuting and defending cases in the Crown Court, covering a wide range of criminal matters, including violent offences, sexual offences, and drug offences of varying seriousness.
+His experience encompasses both prosecuting and defending cases in the Crown Court, covering a wide range of criminal matters, including including serious violence, sexual and drug offences.

 Jordan strives to provide exceptional legal representation and support to individuals facing criminal charges ensuring that their needs and interests are protected.